OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Discover this tiny European nation, which offers everything from fun nightlife and incredible art to beautiful nature and breathtaking castles.
 It’s so close to Paris, Belgium and Amsterdam that many travellers overlook the opportunity to check it out.
 Don’t be one of them!

-Those who watch The Crown will already know the Queen of England spent some of her happiest years in Malta.
+Those who watch The Crown will already know Queen Elizabeth II spent some of her happiest years in Malta.
 The people of this majestic island are known for their hospitality and generosity, and while everyone else you know is fighting the crowds in Greece, you’ll be hanging out on this less discovered and even more gorgeous island.

 Skip Croatia and head to Montenegro this year.
 Its old towns will bring you back to another time and its nightlife will be fun too, without sending you home needing another vacation.
 The sea is stunning, the people friendly, and the food healthy and delicious.